 11.5 Editorial revisions should not be regarded as draft revisions of Recommendations as specified in § 10, but each editorially updated Recommendation should be accompanied, until the next revision, by a footnote stating “Radiocommunication Study Group (nomenclature of Study Group to be inserted as appropriate) made editorial amendments to this Recommendation in the year (insert year in which amendments have been made) in accordance with Resolution ITU-R 1”.

 11.6 Furthermore, editorial updating shall not be applied to the updating of ITU-R Recommendations incorporated by reference in the Radio Regulations.
+Such updating of ITU-R Recommendations shall be made through the procedure specified in § 10 of this Resolution.

+Reason: there seems no reason to require only approval but not adoption of such updates of ITU-R Recommendations.

-Such updating of ITU-R Recommendations shall be made through the normal procedure specified in § 10.4 of this Resolution.11.7 Decisions to delete Recommendations should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
+11.7 Decisions to delete Recommendations should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
 Therefore, even if some administrations are in favour of suppressing an old Recommendation, technical/operational requirements addressed in that Recommendation may still be important for some other administrations.

 11.8 The deletion of existing Recommendations shall follow a two-stage process: